var-iane/railtowns/README.md

-# The other side of the tracks
+# Railtowns: The other side of the tracks

 This project was created as part of the [Lede Program](https://ledeprogram.com/) at Columbia's Journalism School.
 It's a visual exploration of how the U.S. government and railroad companies worked together to aggressively settle the American West.

-My aim was to tell the story in three parts, using different forms of data and visualization, to learn and implement a bunch of new skills at once.
+The story is told in three parts, using different forms of data and visualization, to learn and implement a bunch of new skills at once.
 I used a mix of Python (pandas, BeautifulSoup) and QGIS for web scraping and (geo)data analysis; JavaScript (GSAP, d3), Google Earth Pro, Datawrapper, and Adobe Illustrator for visualization and animation; and Svelte for web development.

 It's a work in progress, and I'm updating it frequently.